-Below are detailed descriptions of my two main projects with links to publications.
+Below are descriptions of my major research projects and links to publications.

 Teaching the Work of Doctoring: